 While there are a number of options available to people looking to change the status of their visa, there is quite a lot of red tape and risk involved with the process.
-If it is an option, we suggest that you return to home country for a Change of Status or first time H1B visa stamping.
+If it is an option, we suggest that you return to your home country for a Change of Status or first-time H1B visa stamping.
 This completely eliminates any potential risk and will allow you to have your visa stamped, and complete the accompanying interview, in a familiar and comfortable setting.
 It will also give you the opportunity to visit the country of your birth and possibly visit friends and family.

 Have you had a Change of Status or had a first-time H1B visa stamped in any of the places mentioned above?
 Do you have any advice for someone who is in a similar position?
 Let us know your thoughts in our comments section.

 - 6 Ways to Find an H1B Visa Sponsorship

 - How to Change Jobs on an H1B Visa

 - H1B Visa Stamping: H1B Visa Interview Documents and More

 - Complete Guide to the H1B to Green Card Process

 - H1B Transfer: How To Change Jobs on an H1B Visa